Vibhor0406/Pneumonia-Classifier-Web-App/README.md

 **Pneumonia Classifier Web App**

 This project is a web-based application designed to classify chest X-ray images as either pneumonia-positive or negative using deep learning models.
-Leveraging the Flask framework for the web interface, the app integrates TensorFlow and Keras for model training and prediction.
+Leveraging the Streamlit framework for the web interface, the app integrates TensorFlow and Keras for model training and prediction.
 OpenCV and NumPy handle image preprocessing, while Matplotlib visualizes the results.

 **Real-World Applications:**